United States Military Academy: West Point Museum

-The visitor's center is just outside the Thayer Gate in the village of Highland Falls and offers the opportunity to arrange for a guided tour.
-These tours, which are the only way the general public can access the academy grounds, leave the visitor's center several times a day.
-The old West Point Visitor's Center was housed in the now-demolished Ladycliff College library building.
+The visitor center is just outside the Thayer Gate in the village of Highland Falls and offers the opportunity to arrange for a guided tour.
+These tours, which are the only way the general public can access the academy grounds, leave the visitor center several times a day.
+The old West Point Visitor Center was housed in the now-demolished Ladycliff College library building.
 On 9 September 2016, West Point broke ground in order to begin construction of the new 31,000 square foot Malek West Point Visitors Center.
-It is being built on the location of the former visitor's center.
+It is being built on the location of the former visitor center.
 The Malek West Point Visitors Center is named after Frederic Malek, USMA Class of 1959 and a 2014 Distinguished Graduate.

-The West Point Museum is directly adjacent to the visitor's center, in the renovated Olmsted Hall on the grounds of the former Ladycliff College.
+The West Point Museum is directly adjacent to the visitor center, in the renovated Olmsted Hall on the grounds of the former Ladycliff College.
 Originally opened to the public in 1854, the West Point Museum is the oldest military museum in the country.
 During the summer months, the museum operates access to the Fort Putnam historic site on main post and access to the 282 acre Constitution Island.
 Some of the most notable items on display at the museum are George Washington's pistols, Napoleon's sword, a dagger carried by Hermann Göring when he was captured, a revolver that belonged to Göring, and a silver-plated party book, signed by Charles Lindbergh, Herbert Hoover and Mussolini, among others.
-Arguably, the most prized artifact on display is a gold-plated pistol that belonged to Adolf Hitler.
+In addition, a gold-plated Liliput pistol that belonged to Adolf Hitler is on display.